<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 4. Sufy Media CDN

-Sufy Media CDN is a specialized provider that caters primarily to regional markets with a strong emphasis on media and streaming optimization.
+Sufy Media CDN caters primarily to regional markets with a strong emphasis on media and streaming optimization.
 It leverages local data centers and optimized routing to ensure fast, reliable delivery of multimedia content.

 Type: Regional/Specialized CDN